boldbi/bold-bi-docs/docs/site-administration/payments/error-codes.md

 ---
 # Payment Decline Codes

-This section will explain the error code details for payment failure with next step to resolve the payment failure.
+This section will explain the error code details for payment failure, along with the next steps to resolve the issue.

 <table>
 <tr>